Study To Become a Naturopathic Doctor

 Our Campus

 University of Western States has a rich history in the Pacific Northwest and has ensured the longevity, sustainability and growth of health care education in the region.
-Our current campus is an impressive facility, located at 8000 NE Tillamook Street in Portland, Oregon, offering modern amenities to support our highly esteemed educational programs, such as our Doctor of Naturopathic Medicine program.
+Our current campus is an impressive facility, located at 8000 NE Tillamook St. in Portland, Oregon, offering modern amenities to support our highly esteemed educational programs, such as our Doctor of Naturopathic Medicine program.
 Take a video tour of the campus!